-Paul spent two years in Ephesus.
+Paul had spent two years in Ephesus.
 It's funny that in verse 2, he asks if they've heard of his ministry...

-"If indeed you have heard of the dispensation of the grace of God which was given to me for you..."
-Of course they had heard...
-Perhaps, Paul is asking them, did you really understand the implications of grace?

-And if he were writing us, he'd ask, "Do we?"
+3:2 "If indeed you have heard of the dispensation of the grace of God which was given to me for you..."
+Of course the Ephesians had heard...
+Perhaps, Paul is really asking, did you understand the implications of God's grace?
+And if he were writing to us, Paul would ask, "Do we?"

-When you think of a "dispensation of grace", think of a "distributorship."
+When you think of a 3:2 "dispensation of grace" think of a "distributorship."
 The Jews knew of God's grace, so God sent Paul to distribute salvation to the gentiles.

 God is an entrepreneur!
 He's not afraid of branching out and opening up new channels of distribution for His amazing grace.
-He wants us to move into all segments of the market every age, race, language, culture.
+He wants us to move into all segments of the market - every age, race, language, and culture.

 I guess when it comes to marketing and distribution no one has been better at it than McDonalds.
-Did you know one of the busiest McDonalds sits near the Kremlin in Moscow - it serves 40,000 people a day?
-At one time, a new McDonalds opened up somewhere in the world every four hours.
-Today, there are over 36,000 McDonalds stores in 101 countries.
+Did you know that at one time, a new McDonalds opened up somewhere in the world every four hours?
+Today, there are 38,000 McDonalds stores in 100 countries.

-As Christians, we should be as effective distributing the Gospel as McDonalds is with Big Macs...
+And as Christians we should be as effective distributing the Gospel as McDonalds is with Big Macs!

 Perhaps your office has never had a strong witness for Jesus...
 The same could be said for your tennis team, or neighborhood, or hunting club.
-God has given you the distribution rights in that new market.
+God has given you the distribution rights in that market.
 Get busy.
 It's said, "There's enough Bread of Life to supply the whole world, but are there enough volunteers to distribute it?"

-Paul continues talking about his "dispensation of grace" - "how that by revelation He (i.e. Christ) made known to me the mystery (as I have briefly written already, by which, when you read, you may understand my knowledge in the mystery of Christ), which in other ages was not made known to the sons of men, as it has now been revealed by the Spirit to His holy apostles and prophets: that the Gentiles should be fellow heirs, of the same body, and partakers of His promise in Christ through the gospel..."
-Notice Paul refers to the Gospel of God's grace as "a mystery."
+Paul continues talking about his 3:2 "dispensation of grace" - 3:3 "how that by revelation He (i.e. Christ) made known to me the mystery (as I have briefly written already, 3:4 by which, when you read, you may understand my knowledge in the mystery of Christ), 3:5 which in other ages was not made known to the sons of men, as it has now been revealed by the Spirit to His holy apostles and prophets: 3:6 that the Gentiles should be fellow heirs, of the same body, and partakers of His promise in Christ through the gospel..."
+Notice, Paul refers to the Gospel of God's grace as "a mystery."

-Whenever we hear the word "mystery", we think of an Agatha Christie novel or a Sherlock Holmes movie... a suspense-filled, smoking gun, who-done-it thriller.
+Usually when we hear the word "mystery" we think of an Agatha Christie or Sherlock Holmes novel... a suspense-filled, smoking gun, who-done-it thriller.

-But that's not what Paul means when he uses this term.
+But that's not what Paul means when he uses the term.
 A biblical mystery is simply a truth that's known only to God - a sacred secret.
-And the great mystery in the OT was how would God save the Gentiles?
+And the great mystery in the OT was how would God save the Gentiles!

-There were OT prophecies that predicted the Gentiles salvation, but it remained unclear to everyone but God as to how it would happen.
-The privilege of explaining this mystery was finally given to Paul.
+There were OT prophecies predicting the Gentiles salvation, but it remained unclear to everyone but God, as to how it would come to pass.
+The privilege of explaining this great mystery was finally given to Paul.

-It was through Christ that God would bring together Jews and non-Jews as one new people group, the Church.
-When Paul first preached the Gospel of Jesus to Gentiles, he was resolving an age-old mystery.
+And it was through Christ that God would bring together Jews and non-Jews as one new group, the Church.
+When Paul first preached the Gospel of Jesus to Gentiles he was resolving this age-old mystery.

-I'm afraid one of the reasons folks today take the Gospel and God's grace for granted is we no longer see it as a mystery.
-When we first heard it and grasped its implications, it was an unexpected discovery.
+And I'm afraid one of the reasons people today take the Gospel of grace for granted is we no longer see it as a mystery.
+Oh, when we first heard and grasped its implications it was an unexpected discovery...